-Google limits election-related AI use, including restricting election-related queries with Bard
+Google restricts election-related AI use, including limiting election-related queries in Bard

-In 2024, many elections will be held around the world, including the US presidential election.
-Google has announced that it will strengthen its efforts against fraud using AI to prevent its platform from being misused in elections.
-This imposes various restrictions on Bard, including restricting election-related queries.
+Many elections will be held around the world in 2024, including the US presidential election.
+Google has announced that it will strengthen its efforts to combat AI fraud to prevent its platform from being misused in elections.
+As a result, Bard will be subject to various restrictions, including limiting election-related queries.

 How we're approaching the 2024 US elections